5 Flexible Work Arrangements That May Remain

 “Instead of cutting employees, you cut hours, enabling employees to collect unemployment for the time they’ve lost,” explains the official site.
 “When business upturns, employees resume regular hours and employers are able to ramp up quickly with an experienced team in place.”

 As the labor force continues to evolve, more and more flexible work arrangements are popping up.
-Companies should consider which of these might help them adapt and thrive in the future.TPC-Vision-A-clear-focus-on-HR-managed-solutions
+Companies should consider which of these might help them adapt and thrive in the future.TPC-Vision-A-clear-focus-on-HR-advisory-solutions

 Learn More With A Demo